-- Ahead of 2020 awards, we will revise the Vice-Chancellor's Prize for Research Culture to recognise a broader range of activities, linked to this Plan, open to individuals as well as groups, with multiple prizes awarded each year. - During 2020-21 we will develop proposals for a standardised policy on recognising contribution to publications, grant applications and other research outputs based upon CreDIt (Contributor Roles Taxonomy), a high-level taxonomy, including 14 roles, that can be used to represent the roles typically played by contributors to scientific scholarly output.
+- Ahead of 2021-22 awards, we will revise the Vice-Chancellor's Prize for Research Culture to recognise a broader range of activities, linked to this Plan, open to individuals as well as groups, with the potential for multiple prizes to be awarded each year. - During 2020-21 we will develop proposals for a standardised policy on recognising contribution to publications, grant applications and other research outputs based upon CreDlt (Contributor Roles Taxonomy), a high-level taxonomy, including 14 roles, that can be used to represent the roles typically played by contributors to scientific scholarly output.
 The roles describe each contributor's specific contribution to the scholarly output.